5roop/task4/README.md

 ![Twitter data](./images/twitter.png)

 I will preserve the data as is for the time being.
 In the future the discrepancy in the SETIMES data could be corrected by including the BS data instances twice to roughly even the ratios of languages.
-This of course would not work for Macedonian tweets, for which the only available datasource is the twitter dataset.
+This of course would not work for Montenegrin tweets, for which the only available datasource is the twitter dataset.
+Even after CLARIN webcrawls will have been included the situation will be miserable for Montenegrin language.

 After evaluating the model by hand on test data (as opposed to the results of fasttext built-in methods) I again noticed unusually high performance: